π

 "I'll need to check if my manager is ok with me taking that time off"

-If you hear someone at Gumloop say that, fire me and send me back to big tech.
+If you hear someone at Gumloop say that, fire me.

 You'll never need to ask us to approve time off.
 It's yours by default.